The Quantum Valley Investments® Problem Pitch Competition

 PITCH A PROBLEM

-The Problem Lab, the Faculty of Science and Velocity present the Quantum Valley Investments® Problem Pitch.
-The competition invites teams of up to four students to choose an important industry problem, and thoroughly research it to understand its history, scope, and impact, before pitching the findings to a panel of judges on November 1st, to compete for a share of up to $30,000 in grant funding.*
+The Problem Lab, the Faculty of Environment and Velocity present the Quantum Valley Investments® Problem Pitch.
+The competition invites teams of up to four students to choose an important industry problem, and thoroughly research it to understand its history, scope, and impact, before pitching the findings to a panel of judges on March 14th, to compete for a share of up to $30,000 in grant funding.*

 The winning teams will demonstrate the best understanding of an important problem and will win $5,000 to be used to fund R&D for a venture that solves the problem identified.
 Winning teams will be under consideration to double their prize winnings post-event if they are able to demonstrate financial need and progress over time, in consultation with the Problem Lab.